anthonyneedles/QAZ/README.md

-When building the output project, `cmake` will be invoked to generate the source-level [Makefile](Makefile) in the `build/` directory, which will then be used to compile and link the output excecutable.
+When building the output project, `cmake` will be invoked to generate the source-level [Makefile](Makefile) in the `build/` directory, which will then be used to compile and link the output executable.

 The top-level [CMakeLists.txt](CMakeLists.txt) expects three variables:
 `TARGET`, `CMAKE_BUILD_TYPE`, and `BSP`, which is nominally passed in by